kit-algo/TCPSPSuite/README.md

 cd build
 cmake ../TCPSPSuite
 ```
 At this point you should be notified if any required library (see Requirements above) is not found.
 You either need to install the respective library or make sure that CMake is able to find it.

-Please note that at the bottom of the output, CMake tells you which optional packages could be found resp. not found, and which solvers need which optional packages.
+**Important**: Please note that at the bottom of the output, CMake tells you which optional packages could be found resp. not found, and which solvers need which optional packages.
 If an optional package is not being found, no solvers that need it will be built.
+The package will build fine without any solvers at all - however, you won't be able to do any optimization!

 - Build TCPSPSuite:
 ```